Explore Ancient Metallurgy and Artifacts

 Visit the page Ferrite Copper Cypriot Dagger Copper alloy dagger blade, Mediterranean, Near East.
 2 rivet holes.
 Round wide hilt mark visible.
 Reddish patina indicates minimal iron content.
 Nonmagnetic. -

-Visit the page Chalcolitic Age copper riveted dagger with convex blade .
+Visit the page Chalcolitic Age copper riveted dagger with convex blade Chalcolitic Age hammered copper dagger with copper rivets.
+Blade convex in shape, concave in cross section.
 3 rivets and 4 rivet holes, tang broken in antiquity.
-Antique Bronze Weapon Ancient Luristan 6th C. BC Old Dagger REV: Copper or copper alloy, hammered blade, tang broken, alloy with minute iron content, lightly magnetic REF: Early Bronze Age copper riveted dagger 3500-2300 B.C.
+Alloy with minute iron content, lightly magnetic – Ferrite copper.
 South- Eastern Europe -

 Visit the page Minoan Ferrit Copper dagger with no tang and concave blade Ancient EBA ferrite copper (Black Copper) dagger, 3 rivets, round shaft hilt mark visible, rusty patina indicating iron content in copper alloy, very slightly magnetic. -